Research and Teaching Interests

-(III) Petroleum Surface Chemistry
+(IV) Petroleum Surface Chemistry

 Canada’s oil sands reserves, which are estimated at 175 billion barrels, place Canada second in the world ranking of crude oil reserves.
 However, the large amount of water used in current bitumen extraction processes is a great concern, particularly as the industry is expected to grow over the next 20 years.
 Our research objective is to understand the competition adsorption of solvents, water, and bitumen on mineral materials to provide molecular-level information for developing a more environment-friendly extraction process.
 This research project has been funded by the Institute for Oil Sands Innovation located in the University of Alberta.

 - Yang, Z. ; Nikakhtari, H. ; Wolf, S. ; Hu, D. ; Gray, M. R. ; Chou, K. C. "Binary Solvents With Ethanol For Effective Bitumen Displacement At Solvent/mineral Interfaces", Energy & Fuels, 29 (7), 4222–4226 (2015)